citp/privacy-policy-historical/s/sa/saf/safely.com.md

 5980 Horton St., Suite 675,
 Emeryville, CA 94608

-Location Labs has further committed to refer unresolved privacy complaints under the Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by (your business name), you may contact the BBB EU SAFE HARBOR program at the address below:
+Location Labs has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by us, please visit the BBB EU SAFE HARBOR web site at [www.bbb.org/us/safe-harbor-complaints](https://web.archive.org/web/20121201051943id_/http%3A//www.safely.com/www.bbb.org/us/safe-harbor-complaints) for more information and to file a complaint.

-Council of Better Business Bureaus, Inc.
-BBB EU SAFE HARBOR
-4200 Wilson Boulevard, Suite 800
-Arlington, VA 22203
-Phone: 703-276-0100
-Web: www.bbb.org/us/safe-harbor-complaints

-Again, if you have any questions or concerns regarding this Privacy Policy, including the Safe Harbor Privacy Framework, you should contact us at [Privacy_support@locationlabs.com](mailto:privacy_support@locationlabs.com).
+Again, if you have any questions or concerns regarding this Privacy Policy, including the Safe Harbor Privacy Framework, you should contact us at [Privacy_support@locationlabs.com](mailto:Privacy_support@locationlabs.com).

 ### 12\.
 Updates to Privacy Policy